geetikavadali/Augmented-Neural-Lyapunov-Control/README.md

 With respect to the NLC, the key ANLC upgrades consist of:
 - [x] Option to synthesised both linear and nonlinear control laws;
-- [x] Control functions (linear and nonlinear) synthesised without initialising the control weights.
+- [x] Control functions (linear and nonlinear) synthesised without initialising the control weights;
 - [x] Option to stabilise generic equilibria (not necessarily the origin).

 ## Repository structure